Skip navigation

 Daniel's research deals with transnational movements and associations in 19th/20th-century Europe.
 He is particularly interested in competing conceptualisations of global order, the ways in which campaigners sought to effect change at the international level, and the relationship between nationalism and internationalism.
 Daniel has special expertise in the history of international organisations, covering the work of the League of Nations as well as the associations set up by activists.
 He has edited two volumes that relate to this research area, Internationalism Reconfigured: Transnational Ideas and Movements between the World Wars (London, 2011) and, with Wouter Van Acker and Christophe Verbruggen, International Organizations and Global Civil Society: Histories of the Union of International Associations (London, 2019).

 Daniel first monograph – The Age of Internationalism and Belgium, 1880–1930: Peace, Progress and Prestige – was published by Manchester University Press in 2013.
 The study examined European internationalism through the prism of congresses, conferences and campaigns that took place in Belgium.
 Moreover, in a range of articles, he has covered the efforts of pacifists, humanitarians, revolutionaries, student activists and intellectuals who construed their aims as transcending national categories.
-Much of this work is feeding into his second monograph, Activism across Borders since 1870: Causes, Campaigns and Conflicts in and beyond Europe, which Bloomsbury Academic will publish in 2023.
+Much of this work has fed into his second monograph, Activism across Borders since 1870: Causes, Campaigns and Conflicts in and beyond Europe, which Bloomsbury Academic published in 2023.
 Daniel has also co-edited special journal issues on histories of humanitarianism (Journal of Modern European History, 2014), transnational solidarities (European Review of History, 2014), challenges to state socialism in the 1970s and 1980s (Labour History Review, 2021 and East Central Europe, 2023) and on the relationship between youth and internationalism (Social History, 2023).

 • Please visit the Pure Research Information Portal for further information